Bath Resurfacing Services

 People value the size and solidity of a good enamel bath and this provides the demand for the main thing that we do which is to restore and resurface them.
 This can mean changing the colour to white if the baths original colour is Twitfords slime green or Armitage Hunks puke yellow, both popular in their time.
 We can also replicate these colours if you wish it restored in the original colour.
 See 'Colour matching in action' .

-Sometimes we are not the first bath re-enamellers to have passed their hands over the bath in which case there may be some prior work that needs completely stripped back to the original before we can build up ours.
+Sometimes we are not the first bath resurfacing specialists to have passed their hands over the bath.
+And in this case there may be some prior work that needs completely stripped back to the original before we can build up ours.
 This is not a pleasant part of the job.
 Baths are tough and can be redone many times.
 My descendants may restore the bath you have in a thousand years from now.

 See 'A very poor surface that needs stripped' .

 There is no need to remove the bath or even unplumb it to have it restored.
 This is often the way we do it when the bath is being done for reasons of economy, say a rented property.
 The bath can also be done in another room that is being worked on if the bathroom is being renovated.
 This is they way it is sometimes done if the bath is being retained for the purpose of quality.
 The work is done in a day and is usable the following day.
 It's easy.
 We don't make a mess.

 We also resurface shower trays where it is going to be very expensive for them to be replaced.
 Resurfacing a bath may involve removing and replacing the silicon sealant around the bath.
 We do not usually resurface toilets, basins or tiles.

 Chip Repair and Scratch Repair